tdwg/bdq/tg2/_build_review/templates/list/bdqffdq/bdqffdq_termlist-header.md

 ### 1.1 Purpose

 The purpose of this document is to provide the landing page for the `bdqffdq:` vocabulary, which defines the ontology elements used in the Biodiversity Data Quality Fitness for Use Framework (Ontology).
 The vocabulary includes classes, object properties, data properties, and named individuals that collectively support the semantic description of BDQ Tests and related quality constructs.
-The terms in the vocabulary are fully documented in the [**Fitness For Use Framework Ontology List of Terms (bdqffdq:)**](docs/list/bdqffdq/index.md).
 Additional axioms, implementation guidance, or usage recommendations are addressed in the [1.3 Associated Documents](#13-associated-documents).

 ### 1.2 Audience